 Monument Mountain is famously the setting for a double date between authors Herman Melville and Nathaniel Hawthorne.
 They met and hiked up the mountain.
 Legend holds that they were caught in a rainstorm during which Hawthorne convinced Melville to write Moby Dick.

-Where to eat in Great Barrington: Prairie Whale, Rubi's Cafe, Cheesemongers & Grocers, Meat Market, Bizen, John Andrews
+- Where to eat in Great Barrington: Prairie Whale, Rubi’s Cafe, Cheesemongers & Grocers, Meat Market, Bizen, John Andrews, cafeADAM

-From Great Barrington detour 12 minutes to Bish Bash Falls in Egremont.
-Bish Bash is the largest single drop waterfall in Massachusetts.
+From Great Barrington detour 12 minutes to Bash Bish Falls in Egremont.
+Bash Bish is the largest single drop waterfall in Massachusetts and a must see in the Berkshires.
 Water is sliced in two by a massive boulder creating a picture perfect double waterfall.

 Picturesque Bash Bish Falls has been a popular Berkshires tourist stop since the mid 19th century.
 When you come upon the falls, you’ll feel as though you’ve discovered a secret, woodland spot.
 But, be forewarned, there will be many other waterfall pilgrims at this uber popular hiking spot.